etlbox/etlbox.website/doks_v0.5/content/en/recipes/basics/lookup-examples.md

 ### Simple usage of lookup

-The following code snipped will enrich the incoming data rows with a customer Id using the `RetrievalFunc` of the lookup transformation.
+The following code snipped will enrich the incoming data rows with a customer Id using the `ApplyRetrievedCacheToInput` of the lookup transformation.

 ``` C#
 public class Order